nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 * _SOP used for extraction or analysis process_

 The full specification is outlined, but not under active development.
 It will be formalized in the coming months and implemented in a later demo.
+As with Level 2, it is dependent on protected data access.

 ---